Ezuker/tokenizer/README.md

 3. Import OpenZeppelin contracts
 4. Copy contracts from `code/` folder
 5. Compile and test in JavaScript VM
-6. Deploy to testnet for testing
+6. Follow private-deployment to test the token
-7. Deploy to mainnet when ready
+7. Follow public-deployment for publishing it on public blockchain

 ## Security Considerations